 - Medical diagnoses you have received

 - Treatment you have undergone and medications you have taken and how they affected your condition

 - Symptoms from treatment

 The SSA will also need to know if and how often you experience confusion, phobias, paranoia, depression, delusions or hallucinations.

 Nonmedical evidence can include logs of your daily activities and personal accounts from those who know you and your daily behaviors.
 Personal accounts can be provided by family, friends, coworkers, social workers and others.

-The disability advocates at Phillips Disability can help you file an initial application for disability or appeal a denied claim.
+The disability advocates at Dayes Law Firm PC can help you file an initial application for disability or appeal a denied claim.
 We can help you get the compensation you need for your mental illness.